reactjs/react.dev/src/content/reference/rules/index.md

 ## Components and Hooks must be pure {/*components-and-hooks-must-be-pure*/}

-[Purity in Components and Hooks](/reference/rules/components-and-hooks-must-be-pure) is a key rule of React that makes your app predictable, easy to debug, and creates a safe space for the compiler to safely optimize your code.
+[Purity in Components and Hooks](/reference/rules/components-and-hooks-must-be-pure) is a key rule of React that makes your app predictable, easy to debug, and allows React to automatically optimize your code.

 * [Components must be idempotent](/reference/rules/components-and-hooks-must-be-pure#components-must-be-idempotent) – React components are assumed to always return the same output with respect to their inputs – props, state, and context.
 * [Side effects must run outside of render](/reference/rules/components-and-hooks-must-be-pure#side-effects-must-run-outside-of-render) – Side effects should not run in render, as React can render components multiple times to create the best possible user experience.